-While the estimator $\hpsi_{AML}$ defined in \eqref{eq:aml-simple} shares the form of $\hpsi_{DR}$, it is in no reasonable sense doubly robust.
-This is by design.
+While the estimator $\hpsi_{AML}$ defined in \eqref{eq:aml} shares the form of $\hpsi_{DR}$, it is not designed to be double robust.
 The weights $\hgamma$ used in $\hpsi_{AML}$ are optimized for the task of correcting the error of the plugin estimator $\psi(\hm)$ when our assumptions on the regression error function $\hm - m$ are correct.
-When this is the case and the class $\ff$ characterizing our uncertainty about this function is sufficiently small (e.g. Donsker), this allows us to be completely robust to the difficulty of estimating the Riesz representer $\riesz[\psi]$.
+When this is the case and the class $\ff$ characterizing our uncertainty about this function is sufficiently small (e.g., Donsker), this allows us to be completely robust to the difficulty of estimating the Riesz representer $\riesz[\psi]$.
 Our estimator will be efficient essentially because the error \smash{$\hriesz-\gamma_{\psi}$} will be sufficiently orthogonal to all functions $f \in \ff$ that \eqref{eq:bilinear-error-negligible} will be satisfied uniformly over the class of possible regression error functions $\hm - m \in \ff$.
-As the existence of an estimator \smash{$\hm$} whose error \smash{$\hm - m$} is tight in the gauge of some Donsker class $\ff$ is essentially equivalent to the existence of an $o_P(n^{-1/4})$-consistent regression estimator of $m$, one way to interpret this is that our use of minimax linear weights \smash{$\hriesz_i$} rather than plug-in estimates of \smash{$\riesz[{\psi}](Z_i)$} has let us completely eliminate the regularity requirements on the Riesz representer $\riesz[{\psi}]$ while requiring the same level of regularity on the regression function \smash{$m(\cdot)$}.
+As the existence of an estimator \smash{$\hm$} whose error \smash{$\hm - m$} is tight in the gauge of some Donsker class $\ff$ is equivalent to the existence of an \smash{$o_P(n^{-1/4})$}-consistent estimator of $m$, relative to the aforementioned sufficient condition on the product of error rates, this characterization completely eliminates regularity requirements on the Riesz representer $\riesz[{\psi}]$ while requiring the same level of regularity on the regression function \smash{$m$}.

-On the other hand, we sacrifice robustness to the difficulty of estimating the regression function $m$.
-In terms of the regularity assumptions necessary for asymptotic efficiency, \smash{$\hpsi_{DR}$} is preferable to \smash{$\hpsi_{AML}$} whenever estimates of $\riesz[\psi]$ with faster than \smash{$\OO_P(n^{-1/4})$} convergence are available (and vice-versa).
-Furthermore, for some specific choices of estimators \smash{$\hriesz[{\psi}](\cdot)$} and \smash{$\hm(\cdot)$}, it has been shown that the errors in estimating the nuisance parameters are sufficiently orthogonal that the rate-product bound can be relaxed \citep{newey2018cross}.
-Thus, our aim is by no means to suggest that the AMLE dominates existing doubly-robust methods, but rather only to show that the approach can achieve efficiency under surprisingly general conditions.